 Today, I’m excited to announce commenting feature for all the ReviewNB users.
 Here’s everything you can do with it,

 Jupyter is great for data exploration but it’s hard to go beyond that & do any kind of collaborative work with it.
-Specifically, there are some challenges in using Jupyter Notebooks with modern version control system like Git:
+Following challenges exist in using Jupyter Notebooks with modern version control system like Git,

 - Notebook diffs are hard to read.
 Hence we can’t do code reviews on GitHub